Elementary particle

-In particle physics, an elementary particle or fundamental particle is a subatomic particle that is not composed of other particles.
+In the Standard Model of particle physics, an elementary particle or fundamental particle is a subatomic particle that is not composed of other particles.
 The Standard Model recognizes seventeen distinct particles—twelve fermions and five bosons.
 As a consequence of flavor and color combinations and antimatter, the fermions and bosons are known to have 48 and 13 variations, respectively.
-These include electrons and other leptons, quarks, and the fundamental bosons.
+These 61 elementary particles include electrons and other leptons, quarks, and the fundamental bosons.
 Subatomic particles such as protons or neutrons, which contain two or more elementary particles, are known as composite particles.

+History

+The concept of an elementary particle is not based on measurements but instead depends on a theoretical framework.

 Ordinary matter is composed of atoms, themselves once thought to be indivisible elementary particles.
 The name atom comes from the Ancient Greek word ἄτομος (atomos) which means indivisible or uncuttable.
-Despite the theories about atoms that had existed for thousands of years, the factual existence of atoms remained controversial until 1905.
+Despite the theories about atoms that had existed for thousands of years, their factual existence remained controversial until 1905.
 In that year, Albert Einstein published his paper on Brownian motion, putting to rest theories that had regarded molecules as mathematical illusions.
 Einstein subsequently identified matter as ultimately composed of various concentrations of energy.

 Subatomic constituents of the atom were first identified toward the end of the 19th century, beginning with the electron, followed by the proton in 1919, the photon in the 1920s, and the neutron in 1932.
 By that time, the advent of quantum mechanics had radically altered the definition of a "particle" by putting forward an understanding in which they carried out a simultaneous existence as matter waves.

 Many theoretical elaborations upon, and beyond, the Standard Model have been made since its codification in the 1970s.
 These include notions of supersymmetry, which double the number of elementary particles by hypothesizing that each known particle associates with a "shadow" partner far more massive.
-However, like an additional elementary boson mediating gravitation, such superpartners remain undiscovered as of 2025.
+However, like an additional elementary boson mediating gravitation, such superpartners remain undiscovered as of 2026.